 Edamame is edible young soybeans that are full of nutrients.
 Enjoy the soybeans in the pods as a snack or the shelled soybeans in many dishes!

 Edamame (枝豆) are edible young soybeans that are picked before ripening.
-Eda (枝) means ‘stems’ and mame 豆 means ‘beans,’ as traditionally they are often sold in pods with the stems attached.
-In Japan, you can find edamame being served as a snack or as an appetizer in Japanese restaurants.
+Eda (枝) means ‘stems,’ and mame 豆 means ‘beans,’ as traditionally, they are often sold in pods with the stems attached.
+In Japan, edamame is served as a snack or an appetizer in Japanese restaurants.